ReDI-School/ux_ui_bootcamp/projects/02_mobile_app/1_milestone.md

 **3. Create the User Flow**

-We are now in the “Effortless Navigation” requirement and it’s time to create the “User Flow”
+We are now in the “Effortless Navigation” requirement and it’s time to create the “User Flow”.
+The minimum amount of User Flows should be: Onboarding, sign up (different ways of signups/forgot the password and whatever they think is relevant), maybe a small flow from the home screen to the profile area with changing one of the data/configuration, and the specific task of their choice (a specific task of your choice based on data analysis): "A way to navigate in an effortless manner through app’s features and content.”

 Suggestions:
 - Take a look at the app meditations of the competitors that the users interviewed mentioned, navigate them and see how your user flow is organised.